S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural Networks: Single-Step Spiking Neural Networks

 \subsection{Batch Normalization Layer}

 As adopted in many studies on ANNs, in this paper, the BN layer is also positioned immediately before activation in training phase.
-However, during inference phase, computational costs for BN layer can be reduced by eliminating the BN layer and re-normalizing the other parameters appropriately.
-For example, if a linear operation, such as the convolutional layer, is placed immediately before the BN layer, it is well-known that parameters of the BN layer can be merged into that of the linear operation by simple linear algebra~\citep{rueckauer2017conversion}.
-However, note that this idea cannot be used when handling binarized weights, such as BNNs.
-Furthermore, it is impossible to eliminate BN layers with linear operations neither immediately before and after them, as is the case with some parts of PreActResNet adopted in this study.
-However, as an operation specific to the single-step neuron (or step activation function), the BN layer can be removed even when no linear operation is placed immediately before it as follows.
-By expressing the affine transformation with respect to $u$ as $\bar{u} = \gamma \cdot u + \beta$ $(\gamma > 0, \beta \in R)$, it follows that
+However, during inference phase, computational costs for the BN layer can be reduced by eliminating the BN layer and re-normalizing the other parameters appropriately.
+In this work, as in \citep{qiao2020stbnn}, we can remove the BN layer of the S$^3$NN by merging parameters of the BN layer into the firing threshold of neurons.
+In fact, by expressing the affine transformation with respect to $u$ as $\bar{u} = \gamma \cdot u + \beta$ $(\gamma > 0, \beta \in R)$, it follows that

 In other words, the BN layer represented as an affine transformation can be completely absorbed into neurons by making the firing threshold for each neuron variable.
 Note that this idea cannot be applied to SNNs with spiking neurons that have temporal states.